Birding in Louisiana, Bird Watcher's Paradise

 Louisiana’s mild climate and varied terrain make it a paradise for those who enjoy bird watching, and the many loops of America's Wetland Birding Trail around the state make access easy.

 The state’s wetlands are an ideal resource for wintering water birds, while other feathered friends use the state as a stopping-off spot as they migrate.
 Here are some suggestions to get you started:

-Lake Fausse Pointe State Park, in St. Martinville in south Louisiana, is a 6,000-acre wildlife wilderness.
+Lake Fausse Pointe State Park, in St. Martinville, is a 6,000-acre wildlife wilderness.
 The park’s swamp, lake and trees are perfect spots for birds to nest and feed.
-Look for Red-shouldered Hawks, tanagers, flycatchers and Little Blue Herons, and listen for the sweet call of the Prothonotary Warbler.
+Look for red-shouldered hawks, tanagers, flycatchers and little blue herons, and listen for the sweet call of the prothonotary warbler.

-The wading bird rookery at Cypress Island Preserve, halfway between Breaux Bridge and Lafayette in Cajun Country, is home to thousands of nesting birds.
-The preserve’s walking and driving trails and a new boardwalk are great spots to see Snowy Egrets, Roseate Spoonbills, trans-gulf migratory songbirds, and an occasional alligator.
-(Walking trails are closed from June through October for alligator nesting season.)
+The wading bird rookery at Cypress Island Preserve, halfway between Breaux Bridge and Lafayette, is home to thousands of nesting birds.
+The preserve’s walking and driving trails and a boardwalk are great spots to see snowy egrets, roseate spoonbills, trans-Gulf migratory songbirds and an occasional alligator.
+(The walking trail starting along the levee is closed from June through October for alligator nesting season.)

 Louisiana also boasts good birding sites in its wetlands and barrier islands.
 America’s Wetland Birding Trail honeycombs south Louisiana with 115 birding sites in 22 parishes.
 Birding doesn’t require much equipment.
 Grab the binoculars, some sunscreen and your camera, and you’re ready to go.